• Skip to main content

 Family Meal Ideas – Quick Indian Dinner

-On the contrary, Naan is more popular as Indian flat bread outside of India and often people ask me if I eat it everyday at home.
+On the contrary, Naan is more popular as Indian flatbread outside of India and often people ask me if I eat it everyday at home.
 Naan is more of a festive or special meal flat bread that is not common in day-today Indian household.

-4.8 from 10 votes
+4.82 from 11 votes

 Avocado Chapati with Spinach